KPorus/Distributed_Notification_System/README.md

 This project is a **production-style distributed notification system** built with **NestJS and RabbitMQ**.
 It demonstrates how modern backend systems handle **asynchronous communication**, **event-driven architecture**, and **reliable message delivery** for Email, SMS, and Push notifications.

-The system is intentionally **medium-sized** — not a toy project, not an enterprise monolith — making it ideal for showcasing **real-world RabbitMQ skills** on a resume or in interviews.

 ---